-Parking spaces for blue badge holders at the Museum are available by booking in advance.
+Parking spaces for blue badge holders are available on weekends only by booking in advance.
 Please call 02476 234270 to book.

 Getting around the Museum

-There are full-colour museum guides available in the shop.
+There are full-colour museum guides available in the shop for £5.
 There is also a large wall map available in reception, near to the main entrance.

 There is wheelchair access suitable for unaccompanied wheelchair users to most parts of the Museum.
 Please ask for help in accessing Model World.